-- (a) In the case of shiftworkers meal breaks will be taken without deduction of pay. - (a) A crib break of 30 minutes must be allowed to each shift worker to be taken without deduction of pay. - (b) Employees may be required to take their crib at their workplace. - (c) Where a shiftworker is not relieved for crib and is unable to have a break of 30 minutes for crib within a period of 40 minutes from the time of commencing crib, the employee will be entitled to an additional 30 minutes' pay at ordinary rates.
+- (a) A crib break of 30 minutes must be allowed to each shift worker to be taken without deduction of pay. - (b) Employees may be required to take their crib at their workplace. - (c) Where a shiftworker is not relieved for crib and is unable to have a break of 30 minutes for crib within a period of 40 minutes from the time of commencing crib, the employee will be entitled to an additional 30 minutes' pay at ordinary rates.